the-real-neil/tree/README.md

 tree
 ====

-This is a respectful adaptation (shameless rip) of Steve Baker's original `tree` program.
+This is a respectful adaptation (shameless rip) of [Steve Baker's original `tree` program][tree].
 I have added autotoolery (autoconf and automake) to Mr. Baker's original work---this should spare users the trouble of editing the Makefile.

 ### build and install from source